th3drk0ne/sindenps/README.md

 ## 🧡 Why SindenPS Exists

 Lightgun gaming deserves to feel authentic.
-SindenPS bridges modern hardware with classic console expectations, giving you the closest thing to a real GunCon experience without needing original hardware.
+SindenPS bridges modern hardware with classic console expectations, giving you the closest thing to a real G-Con/GunCon experience without needing original hardware.

 If you love lightgun games, this project is built for you.